Lux-source/Inteligentes/README.md

 1. **Parsing Intersections**: Creates `State` objects for each intersection and stores them in a dictionary for easy access.
 2. **Parsing Segments**: Creates `Action` objects for each road segment, linking origin and destination `State` objects.
 3. **Linking Neighbors**: Appends each destination and corresponding action to the `neighbors` list of the origin state.
-4. **Pre-sorting Neighbors**: Sorts the `neighbors` list for each state based on the destination identifier in reverse order to maintain consistent traversal order during searches.
+4. **Pre-sorting Neighbors**: Sorts the `neighbors` list for each state based on the destination identifier in ascending order (`reverse=False`) to maintain consistent traversal order during searches.

+**Updates**:

+- **Neighbor Sorting**: The `reverse` parameter is set to `False`, sorting neighbors in ascending order.
+This change aligns with the expected traversal order in the search algorithms, ensuring consistent behavior.

 ---